oomol-flows/emotional-tts/README.md

 4. **Run Your Flow:**
    - The block will generate a WAV audio file with your synthesized speech

+### SRT Subtitle-to-Speech Usage

+1. **Prepare Your Inputs:**
+   - **SRT File:** Your subtitle file (must be in valid SRT format with timestamps)
+   - **Voice Sample:** A 3-15 second audio file of the voice you want to clone

+2. **Add the Block to Your Flow:**
+   - Drag the "SRT Subtitle Synthesis" block into your OOMOL workflow
+   - Upload your SRT subtitle file
+   - Upload your voice reference audio
+   - (Optional) Choose emotion control mode and adjust settings

+3. **Configure Optional Settings:**
+   - **Speed Factor:** Adjust speech speed (0.5-2.0x, default: 1.0)
+   - **Emotion Controls:** Same options as basic synthesis
+   - **Quality Parameters:** Temperature, top-p, top-k settings

+4. **Run Your Flow:**
+   - The block will process all subtitles and generate:
+     - A synchronized audio file (WAV) aligned with subtitle timestamps
+     - A metadata SRT file showing audio durations vs. target durations

+**How It Works:**
+- Each subtitle entry is synthesized individually
+- Generated audio segments are placed at their correct timestamps
+- Silence is automatically added between segments
+- The final audio duration matches the last subtitle's end time

 ### Emotion Control Options